Senator Troy Singleton (D-Burlington) has signed onto Senator Vin Gopal’s (D-Monmouth) adult-use and medical NJ cannabis homegrow bill as a sponsor.

-He argued cannabis is not as controversial as it used to be since more people now understand the negative impact of the War on Drugs and the nature of efforts to portray it akin to the boogeyman.
+He argued cannabis is not as controversial as it used to be since more people now understand the negative impact of the War on Drugs and the nature of efforts to portray cannabis as akin to the boogeyman.

-“It has made easier for someone like me who is a supporter,” Singleton.
+“It has made it easier for someone like me who is a supporter,” he said.

-“I think it’s an issue whose time has come,” Singleton said.
+“I think it’s an issue whose time has come,” he said.
 “You cannot ignore the criminal justice aspects of it.”

-“You can’t ignore the fact that there’s an economic component to it,” he added.
+“You can’t ignore the fact that there’s an economic component to it,” Singleton added.